Laminex Australia A.B.N. 98 004 093 092

 SCHEDULE OF FEES AND CHARGES

-A Return To Store ("RTS") fee calculated at ten percent (10%) of the invoiced value of the Goods returned with a minimum amount to be determined by us from time to time (exclusive of GST), where Goods are returned as a result of order errors made by the customer.
+A Return To Store ("RTS") fee calculated at fifteen percent (15%) of the invoiced value of the Goods returned with a minimum amount to be determined by us from time to time (exclusive of GST), where Goods are returned as a result of order errors made by the customer.
 Over ordered Goods may not be accepted after seven (7) days from the earlier date of delivery or invoice.
 Made to order, special order goods and half or cut down sheets will not be accepted for RTS.

 RETURNED CHEQUE FEE